rarnaout/Covidswab/BIDMC/README.md

-*Last modified: Wednesday, April 15, 2020*
+*Last modified: Wednesday, April 17, 2020*

 # Results summary, BIDMC

+## Friday, April 17, 2020

+A brief note: we have received very many requests for our results regarding FormLabs' prototypes.
+You can find this in <a href="np_swab_results.xlsx">this Excel spreadsheet</a>.
+None of the prototypes we received from FormLabs passed our Phase I testing.
+We deemed them too brittle.
+Therefore none entered our clinical trial.

 ## Wednesday, April 15, 2020